 It is important to note you have 30 days to respond to a citation, not doing so will result in the suspension of your Florida driver’s license, and if you get caught driving with a suspended license, you could face serious consequences, as listed above.

-You can contact the Florida Highway Safety and Motor Vehicles, or the Duval County Criminal and traffic Clerk of the Court to request a copy of your driving record and/or check the status of your criminal or civil traffic record.
+You can contact the Florida Highway Safety and Motor Vehicles, or the Duval County Criminal and Traffic Clerk of the Court to request a copy of your driving record and/or check the status of your criminal or civil traffic record.

 If you need assistance reinstating your driver’s license, you can contact the Duval County Clerk of the Court.
 You will need to pay a fee of $60 to reinstate your license, as well as the amount due for the civil infraction and the delinquent fee.
-If there are other reasons for the driver’s license suspension, you may need to go to a Tax Collector’s office to reinstate.
+If there are other reasons for the driver’s license suspension, you may need to go to a Tax Collector’s office to reinstate it.